lazyliang/electron-react-mobx-antd-nedb/README.md

-This project is an electron sample project that integrates react, mobx, antd and nedb.
+This is an electron sample project that integrates react, mobx, antd and nedb.

 Specific orders: